openeemeter/eemeter/README.md

 Testing
 -------

 This library uses the py.test framework.
-To develop locally, clone the repo and use the `py.test` command:
+To develop locally, clone the repo, install in develop mode and use the `py.test` command:

     $ git clone https://github.com/philngo/ee-meter
     $ cd eemeter
+    $ python setup.py develop
     $ py.test

 Some tests are slow and are skipped by default; to run these, use the `--runslow` flag: